 NOTE: Though the Federal Employee Compensation Act (FECA) makes all injured federal employees eligible for workers compensation benefits (provided the injury occurred at work and was not due to gross negligence), injured government workers must provide the proper documentation in order to get their claims accepted.
 This is why it is very important that injured federal workers see a primary care doctor who is experienced in dealing with the DOL-OWCP.

 Proper documentation is of the utmost importance for an injured federal worker.
 If your doctor is unable to fully and accurately show work-related causation for your injury you will not be able to receive all of the benefits afforded to you by FECA.
-Be sure to call WORK-MED to find a DOL doctor who is an expert in dealing with DOL work comp injuries.
+Be sure to call WORK-MED to find a DOL doctor who is an expert in dealing with DOL federal work comp injuries.